nivertech/github-backup/README.md

 backed up.
 The GitHub folks have been told about this limitation of their API.

 The labels that can be added to issues and milestones are not backed up.
+Neither are the hooks.
 They could be, but don't seem important enough for the extra work involved.
 Yell if you need them.

 github-backup re-downloads all issues, comments, and so on each time it's run.
 This may be slow if your repo has a lot of them,